stg-tud/SID-UP/README.txt

 	> ls
 	Benchmark/ CaseStudies/ Core/ …

-Now build the project:
+Now build and package project:

-	> sbt compile

-this will download missing dependencies and compile the code. some warnings related to scala-rx and scala-react are expected.

-Finally, prepare benchmark execution:

 	> sbt stage

+This will download missing dependencies and compile the code.
+Some warnings related to scala-rx and scala-react are expected.
-This will create shell scripts to run the benchmarks without involving SBT.
+This will also create shell scripts to run the benchmarks without involving SBT.
 Otherwise, sbt would be held in the memory of the same JVM executing the benchmarks and thus might skew the results.

 ######################### Executing Examples and Benchmarks #########################

 Run SID-UP's Core module unit tests: